pingcap/docs/non-transactional-dml.md

 - The data to be operated on has no other concurrent writes, which means it is not updated by other statements at the same time.
 Otherwise, unexpected results such as missing writes, wrong writes, and modifying the same line multiple times might occur.
 - The statement does not modify the data to be read by the statement itself.
 Otherwise, the following batch will read the data written by the previous batch and easily causes unexpected results.

+    - The shard column should not be modified when selecting from and modifying the same table within an non-transactional `INSERT INTO ...
+SELECT` statement.
+Otherwise, multiple batches might read the same row and insert data multiple times:
+        - It is not recommended to use `BATCH ON test.t.id LIMIT 10000 INSERT INTO t SELECT id+1, value FROM t;`.
+        - It is recommended to use `BATCH ON test.t.id LIMIT 10000 INSERT INTO t SELECT id, value FROM t;`.
+        - If the shard column `id` has the `AUTO_INCREMENT` attribute, it is recommended to use `BATCH ON test.t.id LIMIT 10000 INSERT INTO t(value) SELECT value FROM t;`.
-    - The shard column should not be updated in the statement.
-For example, for a non-transactional `UPDATE` statement, the split SQL statements are executed in sequence.
+    - The shard column should not be updated in the non-transactional `UPDATE`, `INSERT ...
+ON DUPLICATE KEY UPDATE`, or `REPLACE INTO` statement:
+        - For example, for a non-transactional `UPDATE` statement, the split SQL statements are executed in sequence.
 The modification of the previous batch is read by the next batch after the previous batch is committed, which causes the same line of data to be modified multiple times.
+        - These statements do not support `BATCH ON test.t.id LIMIT 10000 UPDATE t SET test.t.id = test.t.id-1;`.
+        - It is not recommended to use `BATCH ON test.t.id LIMIT 1 INSERT INTO t SELECT id+1, value FROM t ON DUPLICATE KEY UPDATE id = id + 1;`.
     - The shard column should not be used as a Join key.
 For example, the following example uses the shard column `test.t.id` as a Join key, which causes a non-transactional `UPDATE` statement to modify the same line multiple times:

         ```sql